Government Decisions and Actions in the Pre-election Period

 2.4the provision of information by the state services in the pre-election period.

-3The government has the right to govern until the election.
+3The government continues to have full power to govern until the election.
 The caretaker convention does not apply in the pre-election period.

-4Successive governments, however, have exercised restraint in the pre-election period in two main areas, as follows:
+4Successive governments, however, have exercised restraint in the pre-election period in two main areas:

-4.2when taking action that might result in government advertising campaigns being held during the election campaign (the State Services Commission (SSC) is able to provide advice to officials in this area).
+4.2when taking action that might result in government advertising campaigns being held during the pre-election period.

 Right to govern until the election

-5The government has a three year mandate to govern.
-It is not bound by the caretaker convention during the pre-election period (unless the government loses the confidence of the House before then – see Chapter 6 of the Cabinet Manual for further information about the caretaker convention).
-This means that the government has full power to make decisions in the pre-election period.
-Cabinet continues to meet over this period up until the election to consider government business.
+5The government has a three-year mandate to govern.
+It is not bound by the caretaker convention during the pre-election period (see Chapter 6 of the Cabinet Manual for further information about the caretaker convention).
+This means that the government continues to have full power to make decisions in the pre-election period.
+Cabinet continues to meet up until the election to consider government business.

-6Successive governments have, however, chosen to restrict their actions to some extent in the period immediately before a general election.
+6Successive governments have, however, chosen to restrict their actions to some extent in the period immediately before a general election in two areas: in making significant appointments, and in relation to some government advertising (see Chapter 6 of the Cabinet Manual).
 This is in recognition of the fact that an election, and therefore potentially a change in government, is imminent.
-Restraint has, for example, been exercised in making significant appointments, and in relation to some government advertising (see Chapter 6 of the Cabinet Manual).

 7On some occasions in the past, Ministers have sought advice about whether specific actions or decisions should be taken in the pre-election period.
 It is for the Prime Minister to make the final decision as to whether or not a decision or action (including a significant appointment) should proceed during the pre-election period.

 8From a practical perspective, the election period can be a difficult time for Ministers to focus on big or difficult policy questions.
-A general election always results in a period of reduced decision making capacity at the ministerial and Cabinet level, while Ministers are occupied with the election campaign.
-Chief executives should talk to their Ministers in the earlier part of the year about the matters that they wish to see advanced before the election, and agree on timeframes for getting the relevant papers to Ministers and to Cabinet.
+A general election always results in a period of reduced decision-making capacity at the ministerial and Cabinet level, while Ministers are occupied with the election campaign.
+It is important for Ministers, departments, and other state sector agencies to ensure that all significant matters that will require ministerial attention in the course of the election year are dealt with well in advance of a general election.
+Chief executives should talk to their Ministers in the earlier part of the year about the matters that Ministers wish to see advanced before the election, and agree on timeframes for getting the relevant papers to Ministers and to Cabinet.

 Appointments in the pre-election period

-9It has been the practice for governments to exercise restraint in making significant appointments in the pre-election period.
+10It has been the practice for governments to exercise restraint in making significant appointments in the pre-election period.
 Whether or not a particular appointment is “significant” is a matter of judgement.
-A case by case assessment is required, taking into account factors such as:
+There is no “blanket ban” on the making of such appointments.
+Rather a case-by-case assessment is required, taking into account factors such as:

-9.2whether the organisation has a significant strategic or decision making role;
+10.2whether the organisation has a significant strategic or decision-making role;

-9.4whether the organisation is an executive body, as opposed to an advisory or technical one.;
+10.4whether the organisation is an executive body, as opposed to an advisory or technical one

-10It would be helpful if Ministers were able to consider, at an early stage, the significant appointments within their portfolios that are due to commence during the pre-election period.
+11It would be helpful if Ministers were able to consider, at an early stage, the significant appointments within their portfolios that are due to commence during the pre-election period.
 The post-election period (and particularly any caretaker government period) can also be a difficult time for Ministers to make appointments.
-Officials should therefore review the appointments that will need to be made by their Minister during the period from June to late 2017, including appointments to a newly established board during this time.
+Officials should therefore review the appointments that will need to be made by their Minister during the period from July to late 2020, including appointments to a newly established board during this time.

 Provision of information by the state services in the pre-election period

-19The Secretary of the Cabinet is available to provide advice on decisions and actions around election time.
-See also the Guidance for the Election Period: State Servants, Political Parties, and Elections, which will be reissued by SSC early in the election year.
+22The Secretary of the Cabinet is available to provide advice on decisions and actions around election time.

 Secretary of the Cabinet